Advertiser Disclosure

 Here’s an extreme example of a trip you could take, illustrating the value you can get with these routing rules:

 How long is this itinerary?
-You’d be flying 32,975 miles and over 71 hours on 8 different airlines across 9 countries.
+You’d fly 32,881 miles and over 71 hours on 8 flights on 7 airlines across 10 countries.

 If this doesn’t have you drooling yet, just wait.
-This amazingly complex itinerary will cost 130,000 miles in economy, 210,000 miles in business class, and 300,000 miles in first class!
+This amazingly complex itinerary would cost 130,000 miles in economy, 210,000 miles in business class, and 300,000 in first class!
 Using the Asia Miles award calculator will help price out your itinerary.

-So, for 40,000 miles more than a round-trip JFK-HKG ticket in Cathay Pacific business class, you can visit 7 more countries, try 8 different business class products (including Malaysia Airlines’ A330 and A350 business class), and fly more than double the distance?
+For 40,000 miles more than a round-trip JFK-HKG ticket in Cathay Pacific business class, you could visit 7 more countries, try 8 business class products (including Malaysia Airlines’ A330 and A350 business class), and fly more than double the distance.
+Yes, please!

-We can’t overstate just how amazing using Cathay Pacific Asia Miles for Oneworld multi-carrier award tickets truly is.
+We can’t overstate how amazing using Cathay Pacific Asia Miles for Oneworld multicarrier award tickets truly is.

-The biggest challenge will be finding award availability for all flights.
-If you can pull off a huge, round-the-world trip using Asia Miles, you’ll have the opportunity to try loads of amazing airlines and visit tons of countries!
+The biggest challenge is finding award availability for all flights.
+If you can pull off a huge, round-the-world trip using Asia Miles, you’d have the opportunity to try loads of amazing airlines and visit many countries!

 Emirates Skywards